This rhyme is in the Venetian dialect.

 *The actual word for fifty is tzinquanta/zinquanta (cinquanta in standard Italian)

 **"Pan biscoto" (biscotto in standard Italian) is a Venetian specialty.
-It's a very hard and very dry bread, cooked twice (hence "biscotto" –cooked twice) that the Republic of Venice would give to her sailors to dunk in their milk, soup or other liquids during their long trips at sea.
+It's a very hard and very dry bread, cooked twice (hence "biscotto" –cooked twice) that the Republic of Venice would give to her sailors to soak in their milk, soup or other liquids during their long trips at sea.
+They would literally soak it to soften it so they could eat it.

 Emanuela added, "Even today old bread is used to dunk (in Italy, from this comes the idea of the slices of bread that are sold, but the taste is very different.
 We eat them with jam, honey or chocolate spread).
 Old bread, cooked twice, is also grated to make breadcrumbs and is used to prepare Milanese cutlets, meatballs, or baked vegetables au gratin." -Emanuela